 Obviously not to believe the journalists.
-Because among these conversations, VRT News was able to retrieve personal addresses and visit the authors of some of these recordings to collect their reaction.
+Because of these conversations, VRT News was able to retrieve personal addresses and visit the authors of some of these recordings to collect their reactions.
 And that’s not all: of the 1,000 records, 153 were accidental.
 Thus very private conversations in the bedroom, between parents and children, or even business conversations containing an incredible density of sensitive information, end up on Google’s servers, and sometimes by being listened to by operators.

 There are other types of very private requests: for example, people who ask their assistant for health advice (which indirectly informs them about their state of health).
 There would also, it will not surprise anyone, an impressive number of requests on the bottom of the belt.
 But another aspect of the problem is also the recordings that suggest that their author is in danger.
 What to do in these cases?
 The source of VRT News says there is no specific Google policy in this area.
 The site tells the story of an employee who had to deal with a recording in which it was clear that a woman was in danger.

 According to VRT, the only really fixed rule that subcontractors must follow is to classify records containing bank information and passwords as sensitive.
 Reading the survey of the Dutch side, we can only regret that the firm does not show more transparency on the behavior of the assistant, and the use of these records.